 The workshop will be held by Claudia Neuendorf (University of Tübingen) & Aleksander Kocaj (Institute for Quality Development in Education).

-Registration will take place shortly as usual via KOMO.
+Registration takes place as usual via KoMo.

 Note: The TRR offers a separate page on Open Science.
 See here.